 Exon Publications abides by the Principles of Transparency and Best Practice in Scholarly Publishing, and is a member of the International Association of Scientific, Technical and Medical Publishers (STM) and the Association of Learned and Professional Society Publishers (ALPSP).

-Researchers from reputed institutions have published with us.
-A complete list is available here.
+Our Authors: Researchers from reputed institutions have published with us.
+The complete list is available here.